Lewis Edwards

 Amphetamine is the same molecule whether it's legal or not.

 I used to do a lot more advocacy than I do now.
-The number of people I got diagnosed with ADHD was in the double digits.
+The number of people I helped get diagnosed with ADHD was in the double digits.
 I basically stopped doing it because how many fucking ruined lives are you willing to be responsible for?
 One should have been plenty.

 If someone's antidepressants are not good for them, and you say so, the reply will look like "yeah, I guess I've been in a bad mood a lot lately.
 You might be onto something.
 I'm going to talk to my doctor."